redhat-developer/app-services-cli/docs/commands/rhoas_connector_namespace.md

 For your own OpenShift Dedicated environment, a Connectors namespace does not automatically expire.
 You use the information about your Connectors namespace to configure the OpenShift Connectors add-on so that you can use Connectors.

 For the Service Preview evaluation site, a Connectors namespace expires 48 hours after you create it.
-To create an evaluation Connectors namespace include the --eval option with the "connector namespace create" command.

 ### Examples